-BPR.
+Efficient connection of organizational resources, exchange information, and increase productivity seem to be the most important reasons for applying EDI to BPR.
 The results of our survey support the CSC/Index survey of North American firms in which cost cutting was ranked as the second most important objective, next to improving the speed of business processes.

 Another survey of 80 American corporations identified cost cutting as a major goal for BPR programs (Maglitta, 1995).
 A study of European organizations also found that BPR projects in Europe are mostly concerned with saving of cost and time (Coulson & Colin, 1997).
-As it is indicated in the Table 3, there is a different relationship between selected Information Technology - EDI or Internet - with the objectives of BPR.
-For example for objectives such as easier access to information, electronic commerce, and cost reduction, it seems that Internet technology is the preferred IT for reengineering than EDI, ranks 1,2,3, compared to 1,5,6,7.
-For objectives such as efficient connection of organizational resources, exchange information, and increase productivity, EDI ranks 1,2,3, and
+As indicated in Table 3, there is a different relationship between selected information technology-EDI or Internet-with the objectives of BPR.
+For example, for objectives such as easier access to information, electronic commerce, and cost reduction, it seems that Internet technology is more preferred IT for reengineering than EDI, ranks 1, 2, 3 compared to 15, 6, 7.
+For objectives such as efficient connection of organizational resources, exchange information, and increase productivity, EDI ranks 1, 2, 3, and Internet application ranks 15, 16, 14 respectively.